The Beginner’s Guide to Greenhouse Gardening

 A greenhouse offers complete control over your growing environment, naturally concentrating carbon dioxide to help plants develop larger leaves and stronger stems.
 Many designs also accommodate automated watering systems, ensuring consistent moisture and saving you time.

-Our top tip?
+My top tip?
 Invest in automatic ventilation!
 It’s hands down our most recommended greenhouse accessory.
 There’s nothing worse than getting to work and realising you forgot to open the greenhouse windows, only to return to some positively sulky tomato plants.
-Plus, it saves you from that classic “dressing gown dash” when you remember – just as you’re heading to bed – that the vents are still open!
+Plus, it saves you from that classic “dressing gown dash” when you remember – just as you’re heading to bed – that the vents are still open.
 Automatic openers will react according to the temperature – so you never need worry about them again!
+If you want to read more about how automatic openers work, read our blog How Do Greenhouse Automatic Vent Openers Work?

 Therapeutic Benefits

-A greenhouse isn’t just a place to grow plants – it’s a sanctuary for the soul.
-Many hours are taken ‘pottering’ which is possibly my personal favourite thing to do!
-It offers a tranquil escape from the stresses of daily life, providing a therapeutic space for relaxation and reflection – or with a small compact radio to bop to at the same time.
+A greenhouse isn’t just a place to grow plants – it’s a sanctuary.
+Many hours are taken ‘pottering’ which is possibly my personal favourite thing to do.
+It offers a tranquil escape from the stresses of daily life, providing a space for relaxation and reflection – or with a small compact radio to bop to at the same time.
 The mental health benefits of greenhouse gardening are truly invaluable.

 Essential Considerations Before You Buy